nautobot/nautobot-app-floor-plan/docs/user/app_getting_started.md

 ![Add Floor Plan form](../images/add-floor-plan-form.png)

 The "X size" and "Y size" parameters define the number of Tiles in the Floor Plan, and the "Tile width" and "Tile depth" parameters define the relative proportions of each Tile when rendered in the Nautobot UI.
 You can leave the tile parameters as defaults for a square grid, or set them as desired for a off-square rectangular grid.

+The "X Axis Labels" and "Y Axis Labels" parameters can be used to represent "Numbers" or "Letters" for grid labeling.
+The default setting is "Numbers".

+The "X Axis Seed" and "Y Axis Seed" parameters allow you to define the starting location for a grid label.
+The default setting is "1".

+The "X Axis Step" and "Y Axis Step" parameters allow you to choose a positive or negative integer step value that are used to skip numbers or letters for grid labeling.
+The default setting is "1".

 After clicking "Create", you will be presented with a new floor plan render: